Amidst the clamour of Brexit, the small voice of calm has just emerged in the shape of much-needed reform of our divorce laws.

 Changes are welcome

-These changes are to be welcomed wholeheartedly: too often have we seen divorce proceedings deteriorate from a desire on both sides to end a marriage amicably, to a hostile stand-off caused by the requirement to find ‘fault’ in order to expedite the divorce.
+Despite the demise of the Bill, it had considerable cross-party support and there is every reason to hope that it will be included in the Queen's Speech.
+The changes the Bill seeks to introduce are to be welcomed wholeheartedly: too often have we seen divorce proceedings deteriorate from a desire on both sides to end a marriage amicably, to a hostile stand-off caused by the requirement to find ‘fault’ in order to expedite the divorce.
 We know from experience what a deleterious effect this has on children who are often caught in the cross-fire.
 Inevitably these proposed changes are already drawing considerable criticism from those people who feel that they will further undermine an institution already under pressure.
 Accusations that making divorce easier will lead to ‘throw away’ vows are groundless: only a tiny number of people enter marriage on a whim – most take their promises seriously.
 People are living longer, expectations change over time, and some married couples find that their lives diverge to the point where remaining married is no longer an option.
 Ending a marriage is hard – but no one should be penalised for doing so.